“We all wore the same uniform as Maurice Richard, the red, white, and blue uniform of the Montreal Canadiens.” – The Hockey Sweater

 Calgary Returns to the Playoffs

-In 2003-04, excitement was once again growing in Calgary, in a way that it hadn’t been seen since the late 80s.
+In 2003-04, the excitement was once again growing in Calgary, in a way that it hadn’t been seen since the late 80s.
 Every Flames fan remembers fondly the run they made to return to the Cup Final, and the heartbreak suffered at the hands of the Tampa Bay Lightning.

-By reaching out on Reddit for Flames fans to recount their experience of that year, several things became apparent: that the vibe in Calgary was electric, that every man, woman and child needed a red jersey, and that it was in.
+By reaching out on Reddit for Flames fans to recount their experience of that year, several things became apparent: that the vibe in Calgary was electric, that every man, woman, and child needed a red jersey, and that it was in.